tcollier/whirled_peas/README.md

 ### Template Factory

 To render the frame events sent by the driver, the application requires a template factory.
 This factory will be called for each frame event, with the frame name and the arguments supplied by the driver.
 A template factory can be a simple ruby class and thus can maintain state.
 Whirled Peas provides a few basic building blocks to make simple, yet elegant terminal-based UIs.

+#### Loading Template Factory

+`WhirledPeas.start` takes an optional template facotry to build a loading screen.
+This instance must implement `#build` (taking no arguments).
+The template returned by that method will be painted while the event loop is waiting for frames.
+The factory method will be called once per refresh cycle, so it's possible to implement animation.

 #### Building Blocks